 - Rely on other station personnel for their expertise.
 Even if they aren’t with you in your home studio, you are setting up a remote video feed so they will be able to see what you are doing and guide you through the rough patches

-If you need any advice on solutions for setting up a home studio, our team can be contacted 24/7 via our contact form here.
+If you need any advice or broadcast consultation on setting up cloud solutions for a remote studio from home, office, broadcast trucks, ob vans, or just upgrading to cloud production tools, our team can be contacted 24/7 via our contact form here.